joncoded/cardcase/README.md

 ## prerequisites

+you should:

 * be comfy with using the Terminal or command line
 * have a JSON API endpoint ready
 * know how to extract data from the API into a React component JSX template
-* optionally, know enough CSS to be dangerous
+* optionally, know enough CSS to make a killer design

 ## startup